cgwire/kitsu/admin-modules/README.md

 Task Types correspond to the different steps of your production pipeline.
 A click on + Add Task Type button, displays this dialog box :
 * Name : input a *string* defining the label of your task type;
-* Priority : input a *number* correponding to the range of the column displayed in production web pages;
+* Priority : input a *number* corresponding to the range of the column displayed in production web pages;

 ## Task Status